AlexTsumarov/7pass-php-sdk/README.md

 Next, edit the `config.local.php` file in your favorite editor and fill out the details.
-Once that's done, you can start the application using the PHP's build in server:
+Once that's done, you can start the application using the PHP's built-in server:

 ```bash
 php -S localhost:8000